TheWolverine - Final 2019 Statistics For Every Former Michigan Wolverine In The NFL

 DT Ryan Glasgow, Cincinnati Bengals

-Started two of the five showdowns he participated in and accumulated seven tackles for the 2-14 Bengals, but suffered a knee injury on Oct.
+Started two of the five contests he participated in and accumulated seven tackles for the 2-14 Bengals, but suffered a knee injury Oct.
 27 and missed the rest of the year.

 DE Brandon Graham, Philadelphia Eagles

-Compiled three tackles and one sack in Philadelphia's 34-17 triumph over the Giants … Graham started all 16 tilts and logged 50 tackles, 8.5 sacks and one forced fumble … He finished the regular season tied for 27th in the league in sacks.
+Compiled three tackles and one sack in 9-7 Philadelphia's 34-17 triumph over the Giants … Started all 16 tilts and logged 50 tackles, 8.5 sacks and one forced fumble … Tied for 27th in the league in sacks.

 "Brandon Graham wanted a T-shirt," Zach Berman of The Athletic wrote after the Eagles clinched the NFC East.
 "He expressed it earlier in the week when thinking about Sunday’s win-and-in Week 17 game against the Giants.
 An Eagles victory would clinch the NFC East, and the NFL rewards division champions with commemorative gear.